 Durban Talent Campus 2012

-Presented the Editing Masterclass – Editing for engaging storytelling across fiction and non-fiction films
+Presented: Masterclass – Editing for engaging storytelling across fiction and non-fiction films

 London Film School 2011